goldfinchx/goldfinchx/README.md

 I'm Ivan, a *Java Developer* and *Game Designer* who creates *Spigot Plugins* for Minecraft Servers.

-Currently, I'm not working anywhere, so if you have any coop proposals, or you want me to create a plugin for you.
+Currently, I'm not working anywhere, so if you have any coop proposals, or want me to create a plugin for you.
 Feel free to contact me:

 **Discord:** goldfinchx#8617
 **Telegram:** @goldfinchx